 Can beginners learn jazz piano?

 Beginners can learn how to play jazz piano through consistent study and practice.
-When you begin learning jazz, it’s also important to invest in a Real Book so that you can practice what you have learned.
-A Real Book is a compilation of jazz lead sheets.
-A jazz lead sheet is a music sheet which provides the melody (normally written in the treble clef) and chord symbols, which appear above the melody.
+When you begin learning jazz, it’s also important to invest in a Real Book so that you can practice what you’ve learned.
+A Real Book is a compilation of jazz lead sheets, which provide the melody (normally written in the treble clef) and chord symbols, which appear above the melody.
 It’s also important to learn the different chord symbols that you will encounter when playing jazz.
 Ready to get started with jazz chords?
 Let’s go!

 What makes a chord a jazz chord?

-Jazz chords are chords that are voiced according to the rules of jazz theory.
+Jazz chords are voiced according to the rules of jazz theory.
 7th chords are one of the most important and common chords in jazz.
-One important step in learning jazz is to learn all of the dominant, major, and minor 7ths within the 24 different keys and practice playing them.
+One important step in learning jazz is to learn all of the dominant, major, and minor 7ths within the 24 different keys and to practice playing them.

-How do you play common jazz chords on piano?
+How do you play common jazz piano chords?

-To begin practicing jazz chords, piano players should understand the different chord symbols that you will see in the music.
-Jazz music is usually written out on lead sheets, which provide the melody (normally written in the treble clef) and chord symbols, which appear above the melody.
-These chord symbols tell you which major, minor, diminished, or augmented chord you need to play and if there are additional notes included in the chord (like the 6th, 7th, or 9th).
+To begin practicing jazz chords, piano players should understand the different chord symbols that appear in the music.
+These will tell you which major, minor, diminished, or augmented chord you need to play and if there are additional notes included in the chord (like the 6th, 7th, or 9th).

 Now, to build the entire dominant seventh chord, you must make a major triad first.
 For example: G-B-D, makes a G major chord.
-Now add a minor third interval on top so that you have G-B-D-F. This makes a G7 chord!
+Now add a minor third on top so that you have G-B-D-F. This makes a G7 chord.

-Another common chord symbol that is important to identify is the major seventh chord.
-These look like Gmaj7, Dmaj7, etc. These are not the same as the dominant seventh chords, even though they look or sound somewhat similar.
-The dominant seventh chord consists of a major triad with a minor third interval on top.
-The major seventh chord is built with a major triad and a major third interval on top.
+Another common chord symbol in jazz is the major seventh chord.
+These look like Gmaj7, Dmaj7, etc. These are more dissonant than dominant seventh chords.
+The dominant seventh chord consists of a major triad with a minor third on top.
+The major seventh chord is built with a major triad and a major third on top.
 For example, a Gmaj7 chord would consist of G-B-D-F#.

-One of the most common chord progressions in jazz is the ii7-V7-Imaj7 progression.
-You can practice playing this jazz chord progression at home!
+One of the most common jazz chord progressions is the ii7-V7-Imaj7 progression.
+You can practice playing this progression at home.
 To do this, first pick a key.
 Let’s use C major as an example.

-To build our first chord (ii7), we need to know what the Roman numeral figure ii means.
-This is how we write the 2nd scale degree minor chord.
-To figure out the 2nd scale degree of C major, we step one note to the right and get D. Now we need to build a Dmin7 chord.
-We will need the notes D-F – A-C. If you have forgotten how we ended up with these notes, please refer to the paragraph above.
+To build our first chord (ii7), we need to know what the Roman numeral ii means.
+This is how we write the minor chord built on the second note in the C major scale.
+Start on C and step one note to the right to get D. Now we need to build a Dmin7 chord.
+Build a minor triad on D (D – F – A), and then add a minor third above the A, which is C.

 Our next chord is V7, which is G7 in the key of C major.
 We know we will need the notes G-B-D-F, but to make playing it easier, we can rearrange the notes of this jazz piano chord so that we don’t need to move our hand.
-Instead, we can play D-F-G-B. We still are using the same notes, they have just changed places and have created something called a 2nd inversion.
+Instead, we can play D-F-G-B. We still are using the same notes; they’ve just changed places, and we’re playing this chord in 2nd inversion.

 Our final chord is Imaj7, which would be Cmaj7.
 To play this, we need the notes C-E-G-B.

-What we have just learned is how to play the ii7-V7-Imaj7 jazz chord progression with caterpillar (or open-closed-open) voicing, a common way of playing chords within the jazz tradition.
-First, we start with a root Dmin7 chord, which means that the name of the chord (D) is the bottom note and the other notes are stacked in thirds above it: D-F-A-C. This can also be referred to as an open chord.
-The next chord, V7, is not played as a root chord, but as a 2nd inversion, meaning that the name of the chord (G) is not the bottom chord, but D is!
+We’ve just learned how to play the ii7-V7-Imaj7 jazz chord progression with caterpillar voicing (or open-closed-open), a common way of playing chords in the jazz tradition.
+First, we start with a Dmin7 chord in root position, which means that the name of the chord (D) is the bottom note and the other notes are stacked in thirds above it: D-F-A-C. This is also called an open chord.
+The next chord, V7, is not played in root position, but instead in 2nd inversion, meaning the chord has had its notes flipped until D is on the bottom.
 It is also referred to as a closed chord, because the other notes are not all stacked as thirds above it: D-F-G-B. The final chord (Cmaj7) is open and in root position again: C-E-G-B. Did you notice that some notes are shared between each chord?
 D–F-A-C (Dmin7) to D–F–G–B (G7) to C-E-G–B (Cmaj7)?

-Now that you’ve learned some basics of jazz chords and jazz progressions, feel free to practice what you have learned and study more in depth.
-Find a teacher to help you build on what you have already learned.
+Now that you’ve got some basics of jazz chords and progressions, feel free to practice what you’ve learned, and find a teacher to help you study in more depth.
 If you felt like this was too challenging, please ask your teacher for assistance.
-If you’d like to take a step back and learn about creating simple chords and develop your understanding of the basics of piano, try Hoffman Academy Premium today!
+If you’d like to take a step back and learn about creating simple chords, try Hoffman Academy Premium today!
 Remember: jazz chords really start with simple triads.
 We just add more notes to jazz them up!